man715/host_tracker/README.md

 Simple, do not have any.
 I am not going to regularly update this thing.
 I am just working on it because I have a wild hair up my butt to have this functionallity in Scerpico.

 ## Installation
-This will tell you all you need maybe: https://github.com/SerpicoProject/Serpico/wiki/Plug-ins
+This will tell you all you need... maybe: https://github.com/SerpicoProject/Serpico/wiki/Plug-ins

 Incase that did not give you enough info, here is how I would do it if I were you, assuming you are in the Scerpico root.
 `git clone man715/host_tracker.git plugins`